ljdursi/computecanadian/discussion-paper/background.md

 Compute Canada and rebuild a more responsive national platform for computational research support.

-But we can’t begin to fix our shared national computational research support enterprise without first choosing what “fixed” looks like.
+But we can't begin to fix our shared national computational research support enterprise without first choosing what “fixed” looks like.
 An inwards-focused Operational Plan exercise was promised after the externally-focused strategic planning process in 2014; this never